 Work with Me

-I work with clients through all phases of a divorce, from thinking about it to dating after divorce.
+I work with people through all phases of a divorce, from thinking about it to dating after divorce.

-The four major phases, depending on your individual situation typically are:
+The four major phases, depending on your unique situation typically are:

 Managing Emotions, Stress, and Overwhelm